NashwanBeiruti/Brick-Game/README.md

 ## Instructions for game:

-#### Using your keyboard or Mouse, move the paddle left to right to bounce the ball and keep it from falling.
+#### Using your keyboard or Mouse , move the paddle left to right to bounce the ball and keep it from falling.
 #### Try to hill all the bricks before your lives run out.

 ## Concept